-Strong quake shakes Croatia, damaging buildings in capital
+Croatia quake injures 17 amid partial coronavirus lockdown

-ZAGREB, Croatia (AP) — A strong earthquake shook Croatia and its capital on Sunday, causing panic, the evacuation of hospitals and widespread damage — including to the city's iconic cathedral — all amid a partial coronavirus lockdown.
+ZAGREB, Croatia (AP) — A strong earthquake in Croatia on Sunday caused panic, the evacuation of hospitals and widespread damage including to the capital's iconic cathedral — all amid a partial coronavirus lockdown.

 A car is crushed by falling debris after an earthquake in Zagreb, Croatia, Sunday, March 22, 2020.
 A strong earthquake shook Croatia and its capital on Sunday, causing widespread damage and panic.
 (AP Photo/Darko Bandic)

-A 15-year-old was reported in critical condition and several others were injured, news outlets reported.
+A 15-year-old was reported to be in critical condition and 16 others were injured, authorities said.

 The European seismological agency, EMSC, said the earthquake measured 5.3 and struck a wide area north of the capital, Zagreb, at 6:23 a.m.
 (0523 GMT) Sunday.
-The epicenter was 7 kilometers (4 miles) north of Zagreb at a depth of 10 kilometers (6 miles).
+The epicenter was seven kilometers (four miles) north of Zagreb at a depth of 10 kilometers (6 miles).

 Prime Minister Andrej Plenkovic said the earthquake was the biggest in Zagreb in the last 140 years.